nrminor/cline-cutter/README.md

 ```

+Once the pipeline gets going, Nextflow handles all resource requesting with Slurm, meaning you do not need to allocate resources with `sbatch` yourself.

 If the workflow crashes, hangs up, or errors out, run the same command as above but with the `-resume` flag, like so:

 ```
 nextflow -bg run nf-core/sarek -profile singularity -c config/beartooth.config -resume
 ```

+Thanks to Nextflow's detailed logging, the pipeline will be able to pick up where it left off instead of running all the way from the beginning.

 #### Running interactively

-If you keep running into errors or other issues, I recommend you run the pipeline interactively on a subset of your data.
-To do so, simply run the same command as above but without the `-bg` flag:
+If you keep running into errors or other issues, I recommend you run the pipeline interactively on a subset of your data (say, the first two rows only of the sample sheet).
+To do so, simply create a truncated copy of the sample sheet, run the same command as above with the new config file and without the `-bg` flag:

 ```
-nextflow run nf-core/sarek -profile singularity -c config/beartooth.config
+nextflow run nf-core/sarek -profile singularity -c config/new.config
 ```

 Resume the run after fixing any errors with:

 ```
-nextflow run nf-core/sarek -profile singularity -c config/beartooth.config -resume
+nextflow run nf-core/sarek -profile singularity -c config/new.config -resume
 ```